jerryscript-project/iotjs/docs/api/IoT.js-API-MQTT.md

     - `qos` {number} If `will` is set to `true`, the message will be sent with the given QoS.
     - `topic` {Buffer | string} Only processed when `will` is set to `true`.
 The topic the `message` should be sent to.
     - `message` {Buffer | string} Only processed when `will` is set to `true`.
 The message to be sent to the broker when connecting.
-- `callback` {function} The function will be executed when the client successfuly connected to the broker.
+- `callback` {function} the function which will be executed when the client successfuly connected to the broker.

 Returns with an MQTTClient object and starts connecting to a broker.
 Emits a `connect` event after the connection is completed.